passportxyz/passport-docs/pages/building-with-passport/passport-api/tutorials/integrating-stamps-and-scorers.md

 # Integrating Stamps and Scorers

-Gitcoin Passport can be used to automatically gate applications, but it can also be used as a powerful tool for supporting human decision makers by providing trust information in the app's UI.
-Instead of blocking access using a score threshold, Gitcoin Passport can display trust information about users connected to an app to other users, enabling better informed interactions.
+Passport XYZ can be used to automatically gate applications, but it can also be used as a powerful tool for supporting human decision makers by providing trust information in the app's UI.
+Instead of blocking access using a score threshold, Passport XYZ can display trust information about users connected to an app to other users, enabling better informed interactions.

 ## Why would you want a Scorer integration?